-- All members of staff have a responsibility to: - o Provide a safe environment in which pupils can learn.
+All members of staff have a responsibility to:

-- Be aware of the indicators of abuse and neglect so that they can identify cases of pupils who may need help or protection. - Know what to do if a pupil tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a pupil. - Be able to identify and act upon indicators that pupils are, or at risk of developing mental health issues. - Be prepared to identify pupils who may benefit from early help. - Understand the early help process and their role in it. - Understand the school safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Reassure pupils who report concerns that they are being taken seriously and that they will be supported and kept safe.
+- Provide a safe environment in which pupils can learn. - Be aware of the indicators of abuse and neglect so that they can identify cases of pupils who may need help or protection. - Know what to do if a pupil tells them that they are being abused,neglected or exploited and understand the impact abuse and neglect can have upon a pupil. - Be able to identify and act upon indicators that pupils are, or at risk of developing mental health issues. - Be prepared to identify pupils who may benefit from early help. - Understand the early help process and their role in it. - Understand the school safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Reassure pupils who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at Ifield or King's Farm Primary School recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child.